paulresdat/ServiceCollection/README.md

         return True
 ```

-Now that we've setup our contract (the interface IMyClass) and defined an abstract method that must be implmented, we can then use this in our service collection as such:
+Now that we've got our contract (the interface IMyClass) and defined an abstract method that must be implmented, we can then use this in our service collection as such:

 ```python
 sc = ServiceCollection.instance(globals())